-- you will have knowledge about fundamental equations of conservation and motion in viscous fluids and elastic materials
+- have knowledge about fundamental equations of conservation and motion in viscous fluids and elastic materials;

-- you will have knowledge about the stress tensor and its significance for the mathematical description of viscous fluids and elastic materials
+- have knowledge about the stress tensor and its significance for the mathematical description of viscous fluids and elastic materials;

-- you will have knowledge about Hooke’s law for elastic materials, Newton’s law of friction for fluids and similar models for viscoelastic fluids
+- have knowledge about Hooke’s law for elastic materials, Newton’s law of friction for fluids and similar models for viscoelastic fluids;

-- you will know how to derive primitive and developed forms of the equations of motion
+- know how to derive primitive and developed forms of the equations of motion;

-- you will be able to solve explicit problems involving the equations of motion for viscous fluids and elastic materials
+- be able to solve explicit problems involving the equations of motion for viscous fluids and elastic materials.

 Students who are admitted to study programmes at UiO must each semester register which courses and exams they wish to sign up for in Studentweb.